Cumberland Council area

 - A smaller percentage of local workers qualified in the field of Management and Commerce (15.5% compared to 17.1%)

-The largest changes in fields of qualifications of the workforce in the Cumberland Council area between 2011 and 2016 were:
+The largest changes in fields of qualifications of the total workforce in Cumberland Council area between 2011 and 2016 were: